 Remove any suspicious or unneeded app you find, as these are just security vulnerabilities waiting to be exploited.

 If your device does not allow you to remove an app, you may need to use the second method, below, to disable and remove spyware.

 Use Safe Mode To Find Hidden Spyware On Android

 This method is more thorough and sure to find hidden spyware on your Android phone.

-Step 1: Reboot The Phone Into Safe Mode
+Step 1: Reboot The Android Device Into Safe Mode

-When your phone reboots, you will see an indicator you are in "Safe Mode" in the bottom-left of the screen.
+When Android reboots, you will see an indicator you are in "Safe Mode" in the bottom-left of the screen.
 While in this mode, all third-part apps are disabled and only essential apps will be running.